kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 it more extendable.

 As the first step, we would like to build:
- 1. [Pre-bind plugin point](#pre-bind).
-This will help us move our existing cluster resource binding code, such as persistent volume binding, to plugins.
+ 1. [Pre-bind](#pre-bind) and [Reserve](#reserve)  plugin points.
+These will
+ help us move our existing cluster resource binding code, such as persistent volume binding, to plugins.
  1. We will also build
  [the plugin communication mechanism](#communication-and-statefulness-of-plugins).
  This will allow us to build more sophisticated plugins that would require